explodinglabs/explodinglabs.github.io/docs/_posts/python/2018-10-01-release-new-version-to-pypi.markdown

 <div class="warning" markdown="1">
-Once the release is uploaded, there's no way to change the `README.md` on PyPI, or documentation on Readthedocs, without releasing another version.
+Once the release is uploaded, there's no way to change the `README.md` on PyPI, or the documentation on Readthedocs, without releasing another version.
 So take care with these in stable releases.
 </div>

 Commit, push and merge into master.
 ```sh
 git commit -a
 git push origin head
 ```

 Pull master, tag the commit and push the tag.
 ```sh
 git checkout master
 git pull